open-rsx/rsb-manual/examples-converters.rst

 .. seealso::

-   :ref:`tutorial-writing-converters`
+   :ref:`tutorial-writing-converters` Writing new :term:`converters
-     Writing new :term:`converter` s instead of registering existing ones.
+   <converter>` instead of registering existing ones.

 In principle, projects using |project| can exchange data of arbitrary types.
-However, in order to send and receive custom :term:`data type` s, |project| has to know how to serialize and deserialize data of these types.
+However, in order to send and receive custom :term:`data types
+<data type>`, |project| has to know how to serialize and deserialize
+data of these types.
 This task is performed by :term:`converters
 <converter>`. :term:`Converters <converter>` are maintained in a
 repository at runtime.
 New :term:`converters <converter>` can be registered to add support for new :term:`data types <data type>`.